Brushing and Flossing

 Brushing and flossing are the best ways to achieve a clean and healthy mouth.
 Food particles that accumulate on teeth and in braces can, over time, form plaque.
-Bacteria from this accumulation leads to gum diseases, tooth decay and even tooth loss.
+Bacteria from food particle accumulation leads to gum diseases, tooth decay and even tooth loss.
 To avoid these problems, take special care of your teeth and gums to ensure the best possible oral health.
 Patients starting treatment with our office will receive some specialized brushes and tools to help clean around orthodontic appliances.

 Patients with braces should follow these instructions for cleaning every day: